-We are committed to playing an active role in preserving our natural environment, reduce the depletion of our natural resources and the minimisation of our carbon footprint.
-We constantly remind our employees to reduce paper, power consumption and water usage.
+We are committed to integrating sustainable practices into every aspect of our operations.
+Our environmental practices are guided by a commitment to minimizing our carbon footprint and reducing the depletion of our natural resources.
+We constantly remind our staff and trading representatives to reduce paper, electricity consumption and water usage.
 Electronic devices, lighting and air-conditioning in the office are turned off after office hours where possible.

-Power and Water consumption (Singapore)
+Electricity and Water Consumption (Singapore)

-2022 2021 2020

-Electricity consumption (million) 3.343 kWh 3.591 kWh 3.615 kWh

-Water consumption (cu M) 10.8 8.0 9.2
+2023 2022 2021 2020 Electricity consumption (million kWh) 3.361 3.343 3.591 3.615 Water consumption ('000 cu M) 7.6 10.8 8.0 9.2